laurencelundblade/QCBOR/README.md

 This is the DEV BRANCH for t_cose 2.0.
 It is an ALPHA quality release.
 The major features are in place.
 Test and documentation are not complete.
-There may be minor changes.
+There will be changes.

-COMPATIBILITY NOTE: t_cose 2.0 supports the same sign and verify APIs that t_cose 1.x does, but it is recommended that t_cose 2.0 users move to the new APIs for better efficiency and code size.
-Specifically, users should move from t_cose_sign1_xxxx to t_cose_sign_xxx.
+COMPATIBILITY NOTE: v2.0 is backwards compatible with v1.x, but there are new APIs in v2.0 for signing and verification.
+The v2.0 APIs support both COSE_Sign and COSE_Sign1 and support multiple signatures.
+The v2.0 API are named "t_cose_sign_xxx" and the old ones, which support only COSE_Sign1, are named "t_cose_sign1_xxx".
-The t_cose_sign_xxx APIs in 2.0 support both COSE_Sign and COSE_Sign1.
-A select
+If you are using this v2.0 t_cose library, it is better to use the v2.0 API, t_cose_sign_xxx because it uses less memory and links in less code.
+This is because in v2.0 the old APIs are supported by a compatibility layer.

-few users that are very concerned about code size and that do not need any t_cose 2.x features may choose to stay with t_cose 1.x as overall it a smaller implementation of COSE_Sign1.
+However, some use cases may want to continue with v1.x.
+It is smaller over all.
+But note that it only supports COSE_Sign1.

 ![t_cose](https://github.com/laurencelundblade/t_cose/blob/master/t-cose-logo.png?raw=true)